soi-20/brains/_posts/2018-11-06-the-two-narratives.md

 ### Game of Creation(A new game)

 You create another building, another layer of the game.
 You create new rooms others hard to even find it.
-Mostly, It's "unpopular idea" so no one wants to build it.
+Mostly, It's "unpopular idea" so no one but you wants to build it.